 From the Author’s Notes:

-The Axial quadrangle was mapped in the summer of 1996 as part of the Colorado Geological Survey’s mapping program to support economic geologic activities in Colorado severance tax fund.
+The Axial quadrangle was mapped in the summer of 1996 as part of the CGS’s mapping program to support economic geologic activities in Colorado severance tax fund.
 The Axial quadrangle was selected for this study because of coal mining interests in the absence of current geologic mapping at a 1:24,000 scale.
 Previous geologic mapping in the area includes a map by Nutt (1977) and an earlier map by Hancock (1925).
 The principal resource of economic interest in the quadrangle is coal, although some oil and gas and sand and gravel development is present.